 Top phone screening interview questions and answers with examples

 Before moving on to in-person interviews, hiring managers can evaluate candidates’ qualifications and suitability through phone screening interviews, which is a crucial step in the hiring process.
-It’s essential to ask pertinent phone screening questions that reveal important details about a candidate’s qualifications, expertise, and suitability for the position in order to perform efficient phone screenings.
+It’s essential to ask pertinent phone screening questions that reveal important details about a candidate’s qualifications, expertise, and suitability for the position to perform efficient phone screenings.
 In this article, we’ll look at some of the best phone screening interview questions that hiring managers may use to learn crucial details and make wise choices.
 Using these inquiries, hiring managers may conduct effective and insightful phone screenings to determine which candidates are most deserving of further consideration.

 1. Tell us about your experience and qualifications for this role.